Vadillo de la Sierra City

 Bus: ALSA operates Madrid-Ávila services (≈€6-€15, 1.5-2 hours).
 Provincial buses run to some nearby towns but services are limited - check timetables for connections to Vadillo de la Sierra and be prepared to use a taxi for the last leg.

-How to Get Around Vadillo de la Sierra #
+How to Get Around Vadillo de la Sierra#

-Where to Stay in Vadillo de la Sierra #
+Where to Stay in Vadillo de la Sierra#

-- Parador de Ávila - Comfortable historic property in Ávila.
+Parador de Ávila - Comfortable historic property in Ávila.

-Where to Eat in Vadillo de la Sierra #
+Shopping in Vadillo de la Sierra#

-Nightlife in Vadillo de la Sierra #
+Nightlife in Vadillo de la Sierra#

 Nightlife is minimal - social life usually happens in a village bar or at community events and festivals.
 There are no regular late-night venues in town.
 For a broader evening scene with bars or live music, plan to visit a nearby urban centre.